svalentin1984/timer-software/README.md

 Each timer has 4 operating modes:

   * **MODE_0** - The software timer counts to the value given by period.
 When the counter is equal to the value of the period, the timer stops and generates an event.
   * **MODE_1** - The software timer counts to the value given by period.
-When the counter is equal to the value of the period, the timer generates an event, resets the counter and restarts
+When the counter is equal to the value of the period, the timer generates an event, resets the counter and restart
   * **MODE_2** - The software timer counts to the value given by period.
 When the counter is equal to the value of the peiod, the timer generates an event and continues running
   * **MODE_3** - This operating mode is free run mode.
-THe counter just starts from 0 and keeps counting without generating any evenys.
+THe counter just starts from 0 and keeps counting without generating any events.

-The programmer may use this timer with event generation via a callback system or using polling methods via dedicated methods for checking pending events.
-Before using a timer, the programmers needs to acquire such a timer by calling TIMER_SOFTWARE_request_timer which returns a descriptor for the newly allocated timer.
-A timer may be released after the programmer finishes using it, by calling TIMER_SOFTWARE_release_timer.
-After a timer has been acquired by the programmer it has to be configured by specifying its operating mode and its counting period.
+The programmer may use a timer with event generation via a callback system or using polling methods via dedicated methods for checking pending events.
+Before using a timer, the programmers needs to acquire such a timer by calling *TIMER_SOFTWARE_request_timer* which returns a descriptor for the newly allocated timer.
+A timer may be released after the programmer finishes using it, by calling *TIMER_SOFTWARE_release_timer*.
+After a timer has been acquired by the programmer it has to be configured by specifying its operating mode and its counting period using *TIMER_SOFTWARE_configure_timer*.

 The library also offers a simple wait function which blocks the code execution for an amount of time given as argument.
 It may be used for delay generation.